Elearnmarkets - Financial Market Learning

 Share on FacebookShare on XShare on WhatsApp

 Technical analysis is a vast and diverse field of analysis.
 It has many tools that make it a successful method to analyze stock markets.
-The Fibonacci series is one such tool which has stood its test of time.
-It is a popular tool based on key numbers and their sequence.It was identified by mathematician Leonardo Fibonacci.
-Leonardo de Pisa, also known as Fibonacci to his friends, was a 12th – century monk.He discovered a fascinating numeric sequence which is found in mathematics as well as various other phenomena- in nature.
-While studying the Great Pyramid of Gizeh, Leonardo discovered a unique ratio of numbers.
-The series of numbers 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610 etc. created by adding the first two numbers together and that process continuing in sequence.
+The Fibonacci series is one such tool that has stood its test of time.
+It is a popular tool based on key numbers and their sequence.
+It was identified by mathematician Leonardo Fibonacci.
+Leonardo de Pisa, also known as Fibonacci to his friends, was a 12th–century monk.
+He discovered a fascinating numeric sequence that is found in mathematics as well as various other phenomena in nature.
+While studying the Great Pyramid of Giza, Leonardo discovered a unique ratio of numbers.
+The series of numbers 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, etc., is created by adding the first two numbers together, and that process continues in sequence.

-In this case, we can take an example from the following sequence: 1+1=2, 1+2=3, 2+3=5, 3+5=8, 5+8=13 etc. An interesting ratio is produced from this sequence.
+An interesting ratio is produced from this sequence.
 If each number is divided by the number following the sequence, it produces a remarkably constant ratio.
 The ratio value is 0.6180345.
 It has been referred to as the “Golden Ratio”.
-These ratios have been found in many studies whether in mathematics or in nature’s natural series of events.
-A large majority of patterns in the leaves or petals of flowers and also a formation of storms happen in the sequence of the Fibonacci numbers.
+These ratios have been found in many studies, whether in mathematics or in nature’s natural series of events.
+A large majority of patterns in the leaves or petals of flowers, and also the formation of storms, happen in the sequence of the Fibonacci numbers.

-So how are these numbers derived might not be an important topic for discussion right now, but knowing what and how to use them can be a very important tool.
+So, how these numbers are derived might not be an important topic for discussion right now, but knowing what and how to use them can be a very important tool.
 The application of this sequence in the technical analysis has become an important determinant of support and resistance levels.

 The common Fibonacci numbers are 38.2%, 50%, and 61.8%.
 The repetitious results that have become apparent through centuries of investment habits indicate that these numbers are significant when applied to human emotions.
 These numbers have become important pivotal points when analyzing retracement of a trend.
-The Fibonacci numbers are the crucial numbers for the Elliott wave analysis.
+The Fibonacci series numbers are the crucial numbers for the Elliott wave analysis.
 They play a major role in analyzing the way you think and how your emotions play a role in your investment decisions.
-Realizing that many technical investors use these critical levels to anticipate reversals, it makes sense to utilize these potential reversal levels when applying candlestick signals
+Realizing that many technical investors use these critical levels to anticipate reversals, it makes sense to utilize these potential reversal levels when applying candlestick signals.

 Fibonacci Retracements:

-Fibonacci Retracements are based on a trendline drawn between a trough and peak.
+Fibonacci Retracements are based on a trendline drawn between a trough and a peak.
 If a trend is rising, the retracement lines will descend from 100% to 0%.
 If a trend is declining, the retracement lines will move up from 0% to 100%.
 Horizontal lines can be drawn at the common Fibonacci levels of 38%, 50%, and 62%.
 As the price retraces, support and resistance occur at or near the Fibonacci Retracements levels with a high degree of accuracy.

-If the 38%, 50%, and 62% area are known to be retracement levels that many technical investors are watching, then it makes sense to analyze what candlestick signals might be occurring at any one of those levels.
+If the 38%, 50%, and 62% areas are known to be retracement levels that many technical investors are watching, then it makes sense to analyze what candlestick signals might be occurring at any one of those levels.

 The advantage of being able to read the candlestick formations is very beneficial.
 It allows an investor to evaluate immediately which one of these levels is going to act as support or resistance.
 The knowledge allows you to position yourself ahead of other technical analysts who need confirmation that a certain level has been held.